epklein/epklein.github.io/_posts/2022Q3/2022-09-08-one-on-one-meetings.md

 tags: [One-on-one]
 ---

-A [one-on-one](/mgmt/people/one-on-ones) meeting is a valuable individual meeting that a manager keeps to connect regularly to everyone that directly reports to him.
+A [one-on-one](/mgmt/people/one-on-ones) is an individual meeting that a manager keeps to connect regularly to everyone that directly reports to him.
+It is a powerful tool for professional development.
 Some benefits of running one-on-ones include:

 - Connect and build trust with your team.
 Provide a safe space for them to address difficult conversations in private with you;
 - Coach your team towards self-improvement and a successful career;